redbubble/systems-engineer-coding-test/README.md

 - Use any language you like
 - Should respond to `/`, `/treasure` and `/_health`
 	- `/`: Prints 'Hello World' in any design you like.
 Returns 200
-	- `/treasure`: Show what treasure exists (based on configuration) in any design you like.
+	- `/treasure`: Display a configurable string as a UI or structured API response.
 Returns 200
-	- `/_health`: Returns a JSON-formatted message saying whether everything is OK.
+	- `/_health`: Returns a structured API response saying whether everything is OK.
 Returns 200
 - Log to STDOUT, preferably structured
-- Should take parameters via environment variables
+- Should take configuration via environment variables
 - Building and running the application should be easy.
 Provide instructions.

 ## Other requirements